 Romanian startup Clark Vision offers AR headsets that improve industrial worker efficiency and safety, as well as optimize the processes across the factory.
 The startup’s AR glasses support industrial workers with the initial diagnosis.
 The AR glasses also enable remote maintenance processes with guidance for self-service.
 The headset features a camera and thermal vision sensors that integrate with a heads-up display (HUD).

 Augmentir is a US-based startup developing an AI-powered connected workers platform for manufacturing companies.
 By leveraging AR technology, the platform guides and remotely supports workers to perform their tasks with augmented instructions.
 As a result, the platform helps improve workers’ safety, quality of work, and productivity while working on routine equipment maintenance and repair processes.

 As factories around the world re-open after the pandemic, the focus will be on workforce safety, hygiene, cleanliness, and sanitization.
 Moreover, investment in disinfection robots, sanitization systems, and personal protective equipment is set to grow as we continue to live with this virus, and potentially others to follow.
 In addition to disinfection, industrial firms need to regularly sanitize their machines and equipment to prevent the spread of infections.

 Robro Systems offers a Computer Vision-based Handwash Monitoring System

 Indian startup Robro Systems offers CleanoCheck, a handwash monitoring system that ensures proper washing protocols are adhered to at the workplace.
-CleanoCheck uses computer vision and deep learning algorithms to detect handwashing patterns, and then the visual inspection system sends alerts to the concerned authorities when there is any non-compliance.
+CleanoCheck uses computer vision and deep learning algorithms to detect handwashing patterns.
+The visual inspection system then sends alerts to the concerned authorities when there is any non-compliance.
 Further, the system collects hand hygiene data for further analysis and optimization of industrial movement and processes.